 Many people choose not to use background music to avoid copyright issues with YouTube.
 Some people spend substantial time looking for “copyright free” music, eventually running into the very troubles they were trying to avoid.

 It is perfectly safe to use copyrighted music on YouTube, as long it is properly cleared for YouTube use by the copyright owner.
-See my royalty free music pre-cleared for YouTube use

 The Most Important Element